carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 --no-binary=horovod
 ~~~

-Note the use of the `--no-binary` option at the end of the file.
-Including this option insures
+### Creating the Conda environment

-that Horovod will be re-built whenever the Conda environment is re-built.
-The complete
+You can create the Conda environment in a sub-directory `env` of your project directory by
-`requirements.txt` file is available on GitHub.
+running the following commands.
+By default Horovod will try and build extensions for all

-### Building Conda Environment
+detected frameworks.
+See the [Horovod documentation](https://horovod.readthedocs.io/en/stable/) on

-You can create the Conda environment in a sub-directory `./env` of your project directory by running the following commands.
+for the details on additional environment variables that can be set prior to building Horovod.

 ~~~
 export ENV_PREFIX=$PWD/env